 Painting With Three Colors

 compatible triad colors Understand the characteristics of your paints so you can combine colors that are compatible according to intensity (purity or grayness), transparency (see-through quality of paint) and tinting strength (power of a color to influence a mixture).
 This enables you to work with just three colors to achieve a harmonious effect.
-The charts below list the colors for each triad.
-Sort your paints into these combinations and make sketches using three colors to see how different subjects look with compatible palettes.
+The charts below list the colors for the six triads above, plus two new, modern pigment triads.
+Sort your paints into each combination and make sketches limited to three colors to see how different subjects look with color harmony palettes.

-For more on compatible colors: Exploring Color Revised pp. 58-75 and All About Paint video.
+For more on compatible harmony colors: Exploring Color Revised pp. 58-75; Confident Color pp. 70-94; and Confident Color DVD.

 High Intensity Colors